AMDESE/epyc-feature-doc/README.md

 # Introduction

-AMD EPYC Linux Feature Documentation project includes information on various EPYC IP and their enablement in Linux environment.
-This documentation serves as a guidance to EPYC users to detect these features and test their enablement in Linux environment.
+AMD EPYC Linux Feature Documentation project includes information on various EPYC feature and their enablement in Linux environment.
+This documentation serves as a guidance to EPYC users to detect and test the EPYC feature enablement in Linux environment.

-# IP Feature List
+# EPYC Feature List

 The AMD EPYC Linux Feature Documentation repository is divided into following technology domains: